awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-getting-started.md

 #### [ Windows ]

    ```
-   C:\Program Files\Amazon\CloudHSM>configure.exe --cmu <IP address>
+   C:\Program Files\Amazon\CloudHSM\bin\ configure.exe --cmu <IP address>
    ```

 ------

-   For more information about the CMU connection to the cluster, the configure tool, and obtaining an IP address for your cluster, see [Understanding HSM user management with CMU](cli-users.md#understand-users)\.

-1. Use the following command to start CMU\.
+1. Use the following command to start the CLI in interactive mode\.

 ------
 #### [ Linux ]